 Alimony (Maintenance): I’ve heard about the Illinois maintenance guidelines.
 Can the judge vary from them?

 For better or worse, in 2015 Illinois adopted maintenance guidelines.
 Our maintenance guidelines create a presumption.
 Some have referred to the nature of presumptions as a “starting place.”
-Yet that might be an over-simplification.
+Yet that is an over-simplification.
 In any event, the guidelines are presumed to apply when the combined gross income per year is less than $500,000.
-While these guidelines are a presumption, Illinois law regarding maintenance still considers factors such as how long you were married, the differences in income and assets, the ages of the husband and wife and a variety of other factors to determine how much alimony or maintenance will be paid and how long alimony payments will last.
-In 2015, Illinois enacted maintenance guidelines and it is critical to understand and that these guidelines changed effective January 1, 2018.
+While these guidelines are a presumption, Illinois law regarding maintenance still considers factors such as how long you were married, the differences in income and assets, the ages of the husband and wife and a variety of other factors to determine how much alimony or maintenance will be paid and how long the payments will last.
+In 2015, Illinois enacted maintenance guidelines and it is critical to understand how these guidelines change effective January 1, 2019.

 I’ve also heard about the maintenance as a deduction being lost?
 Explain that a bit more?

 Effective with divorce cases entered on or after January 1, 2019, maintenance is no longer be deductible.
 For judgments entered before then, maintenance will still be a deduction.
-Illinois law regarding maintenance will likely change once again in 2019 because the percentages of maintenance will be “thrown off” by the loss of deductibility by the payor and the fact that the recipient previously had to pay taxes on maintenance as received.
+Illinois law regarding maintenance changes once again in 2019 because the percentages of maintenance change because of the loss of deductibility by the payor and the fact that the recipient previously had to pay taxes on maintenance as received.